localhost

 TIP

-Beware that we cannot use state value before assign.
+Beware that we cannot use a state value before assign.

 Elysia registers state values into the store automatically without explicit type or additional TypeScript generic needed.